 I became friends with pain.

-Couldn’t fight the three pound fish, or hold it up after my uncle reeled it in.
+Couldn’t fight the three pound cutthroat trout, or hold it up after my uncle reeled it in.

 A year later as a 7th grader, I scored 72 points in a game and broke three point records.